Momijiichigo/particle_field_simulation/README.md

 ## Simple example: scalar field

-As the Lagrangian density (and its Euler-Lagrange equation / the Klein-Gordon equation) of the scalar field can be constructed from the mass and spring system, I am now doing the reverse:
+As the Lagrangian density of the scalar field can be constructed from the mass and spring system, I am now doing the reverse to its Euler-Lagrange equation:

 $$
 0 = \partial_\mu \partial^\mu \phi + m^2 \phi \\